Dubba-dubba's all in the family

 The block itself is associated with the following tropes:

-- Adapted Out: Some of WB's children programs from the late 80s and early 90s, such as Beetlejuice, Taz-Mania and Kidsongs never aired on Kids WB due to existing agreements with other networks (Nickelodeon, Fox Kids and PBS Kids respectively).
+- Adapted Out: Some of WB's children programs from the late 80s and early 90s, such as Beetlejuice, Taz-Mania and Kidsongs never aired on Kids' WB due to existing agreements with other networks (Nickelodeon, Fox Kids and PBS Kids respectively, with the former two both eventually airing on Cartoon Network).
 Not to mention that the former two shows had already ended production and the latter was aimed at pre-schoolers.
 Later on, two WBA series produced for Cartoon Network, Justice League and Duck Dodgers, were similarly denied runs on the block.

-- The Artifact: The WB studio and its water tower became this after the The Big Cartoonie Show, which featured the final runs of Animaniacs on the network, was discontinued in late 2000.
-The block at this point had shifted more towards action cartoons and anime.
+- The Artifact: As the block began to shift more towards action cartoons and anime, which were fueled by the successes of Superman: The Animated Series and especially Pokemon, the WB studio and its water tower became this after the The Big Cartoonie Show, which featured the block's final runs of Animaniacs, was discontinued in late 2000.

 - The block itself, or at least the name became this during the CW era.